Lane in Blazor Diagram Component

 Header Selection and Resize

-• You can resize the individual lane header.
-While resizing lane, it will maintain 20px distances from the Lane children.
+• Resize an individual lane header.
+While resizing a lane, a 20 pixels distance is maintained from the lane children.

-• When a element is resized, the SizeChanging and SizeChanged events get triggered.
+• When an element is resized, the SizeChanging and SizeChanged events are triggered.

 The following image shows how to select and resize the lane header.